rgeminas/gp--/README.md

 Current State
 -------------
-Currently, lexing and parsing are complete, though code generation doesn't happen yet and there is no AST construction as of now.
+Currently, lexing, parsing and scope checks are complete, though code generation doesn't happen yet and type checking is still not complete.

 Lexer
 -----